 Biocomputing Unit, Spanish National Center for Biotechnology

 A widely used tool for processing cryo-EM data is Xmipp, developed by Biocomputing Unit, Spanish National Center for Biotechnology.
 As the image reconstruction is highly computationally demanding, we speed-up the software to use computing facility more efficiently (activity under project World-wide E-infrastructure for structural biology - West-Life).
-Image reconstruction in Xmipp uses image fitting, which is basically embarrassingly parallel.
-Thus, main opportunity of further speedup of Xmipp is leveraging SIMD computations.
-Currently, we have implemented vectorized version of performance critical parts of Xmipp, improving their speed more than 2x on classic CPUs.
-In the future, we plan to optimize it for accelerators, namely Xeon Phi and GPGPUs.
+There are several bottlenecks in image reconstruction with Xmipp, namely, image alignment and 3D Fourier reconstruction are ones of the most computationally-demanding tasks.
+To speedup of Xmipp, we are leveraging SIMD computations.
+Currently, we have implemented a vectorized version of image alignment, improving its speed more than 2x on classic CPUs.
+Moreover, we have implemented a GPU-accelerated version of Fourier reconstruction, providing an order of magnitude speedup.
+Currently, we are working on GPU acceleration of movie alignment.

 You are running an old browser version which is not fully supported information system anymore.
 Some applications might not display correctly, some functions might not work as expected or might not work at all.